SEdeepL/NARRepair/README.md

 * Fairseq >=1.0.0
 * Tree-Sitter
 * Transformers>=4.10.0
+## Main code introduction
+In order to allow readers to read the code of our model more accurately, we briefly introduce the main codes corresponding to the model structure.

+The NARRepair model mainly consists of four modules: (1)code encoder, (2)repair action predictor, (3)inter-word dependency extractor and (4)two-stage decoder.
+* (1)code encoder: this module will use the encoder part of the transformers model that comes with fairseq.
 ## Preprocess
 Preprocessing is divided into two steps: (1) Obtain the repair actions of the training data (2) Convert the data into binary files.
 ### Obtain the repair actions